doejo/sinatra-template/README.md

 # Sinatra Application Template

-Basic sinatra application to get you started
+Basic sinatra application to get you started.
+Useful for rapid prototyping.

 ## Overview